Modify code

 menu.

-Launching configurators from the IDE
+Launching configurators from Eclipse

-To launch a configurator from the Eclipse IDE, right-click on the <app-name> project in the Project Explorer, select
+To launch a configurator from Eclipse, right-click on the <app-name> project in the Project Explorer, select ModusToolbox™ , and then select the appropriate configurator.

 Note: